DsChauhan08/Trivia_BOT_Discord/README.md

 - Multiple modes of play to choose from.

 # How to Install
-If you'd like to install and host TriviaBot yourself, you can find out how to do so [here](http://lakeys.net/triviabot/install.html).
+If you'd like to install and host TriviaBot yourself, you can find out how to do so *Sorry it Will Come soon.. [here](Will be coming soon).

 Support for custom questions is available for self-hosted bots.